EndPointCorp/end-point-blog/2018/07/06/training-tesseract-models-from-scratch.html.md

 Over the years, `Tesseract` has been one of the most popular OpenSource OCR solution.
 It's been providing ready to use models for recognizing text in many languages.
-Currently, there are 124 models that are ready to be downloaded and used.
+Currently, there are 124 models that are available to be downloaded and used.

-Not too long ago, the project's been moved in the more modern direction and is now using [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) as their main recognition-brain.
+Not too long ago, the project's been moved in the direction of using more modern machine learning approaches and is now using [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network).

 For some people, this move meant a lot of confusion when they wanted to train their own models.
 This blog post tries to explain the process of turning scans of images with textual ground-truth data into models that are ready to be used.

 ## Tesseract pre-trained models

-The project comes with a wide range of models, ready to be used for recognition based on pretty much any living language we have.
-You can download models designed to be fast and consume less memory: [GitHub - tesseract-ocr/tessdata_fast: Fast integer versions of trained models](https://github.com/tesseract-ocr/tessdata_fast), as well as the ones requiring more in terms of resources but giving a better accuracy: https://github.com/tesseract-ocr/tessdata_best.
+You can download the pre-created ones designed to be fast and consume less memory: [https://github.com/tesseract-ocr/tessdata_fast](https://github.com/tesseract-ocr/tessdata_fast), as well as the ones requiring more in terms of resources but giving a better accuracy: [https://github.com/tesseract-ocr/tessdata_best](https://github.com/tesseract-ocr/tessdata_best).

-The ones that come pre-trained have been trained using the images with text artificially rendered using a huge corpus of text coming from the web.
-The text was being rendered with different fonts.
+Pre-trained models have been created using the images with text artificially rendered using a huge corpus of text coming from the web.
+The text was rendered using different fonts.
 The project's wiki states that:

 > For Latin-based languages, the existing model data provided has been trained on about  [400000 textlines spanning about 4500 fonts](https://github.com/tesseract-ocr/tesseract/issues/654#issuecomment-274574951) .
 For other scripts, not so many fonts are available, but they have still been trained on a similar number of textlines.

-How about training new models from labelled images?
-The wiki isn't clear about it to this time.
-It's pretty easy though, once you know how it all works.

 ## Training a new model from scratch

 Before diving in, there're a couple of broader aspects you need to know:

-* The latest Tesseract uses neural networks based models (they differ totally from the older approach)
+* The latest Tesseract uses [Artificial Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) based models (they differ totally from the older approach)
 * You might want to get familiar with how neural networks work and how their different types of layers can be used and what you can expect of them
 * It's definitely a bonus to read about the "Connectionist Temporal Classification", explained brilliantly at [Sequence Modeling with CTC](https://distill.pub/2017/ctc/) (it's not mandatory though)

+### Compiling the training tools

+This blog post talks specifically about the latest 4* version of `Tesseract`.
+Please make sure that you have that installed and not some older 3* one.

+To continue with the training, you'll also need the training tools.
+The project's wiki already explains the process of getting them well enough: [https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00#building-the-training-tools](https://github.com/tesseract-ocr/tesseract/wiki/TrainingTesseract-4.00#building-the-training-tools).

 ### Preparing the training data

-Training datasets consist of `*.TIF` files and accompanying `*.box` files.
-While the image files are straight forward to prepare, the box files seem to be a source of confusion.
+Training datasets consist of `*.tif` files and accompanying `*.box` files.
+While the image files are easy to prepare, the box files seem to be a source of confusion.

-#### Preparing the image files

-For some images you'll want to *ensure that there's at least 10px of free space between the border and text pixels*.
+For some images you'll want to **ensure that there's at least 10px of free space between the border and the text**.
 Adding it to all of the images will not hurt and will only ensure that you won't see odd looking warning messages during the training.

-#### Preparing box files for images

 The first rule is that you'll have one box file per one image.
 You need to give them the same prefixes e. g: `image1.tif` and `image1.box`.
-Next, the box files contain an info about the characters as well as their spatial location within the image.
+The box files describe used characters as well as their spatial location within the image.

 Each line describes one character as follows:

 `<symbol> <left> <bottom> <right> <top> <page>`

 Where:

 * `<symbol>` is the character e.g `a` or `b`
-* `<left> <bottom> <right> <top>` are thse coordinates of the rectangle that fits the character on the page.
+* `<left> <bottom> <right> <top>` are the coordinates of the rectangle that fits the character on the page.
 Note that the coordinates system used by `Tesseract` has `(0,0)` in the bottom-left corner of the image!
-* `<page>` only relevant if you're using multi-pages `TIF` files.
+* `<page>` is only relevant if you're using multi-pages `tif` files.
 In all other cases just put `0` in here

 The order of characters is extremely important here.
-They *should be sorted strictly in the visual order - going from left to right*. `Tesseract` is doing the `Unicode`  bidi-re-ordering internally on its own.
+They **should be sorted strictly in the visual order — going from left to right**. `Tesseract` is doing the `Unicode`  bidi-re-ordering internally on its own.

 Each word should be separated by the line with a space as the `<symbol>`.
 It works best for me to set a `1x1` small rectangle as a bounding box that follows directly the previous character.
-E.g:

-`  10 10 11 11 0` (notice two spaces at the beginning, first for the `<symbol>` and second as a field separator).

-If your image contains more than one line, the line ending should be marked with a line where `<symbol>` as a tab.
+If your image contains more than one line, the line ending should be marked with a line where `<symbol>` is a tab.

 #### Generating the `unicharset` file

-If you've went through the neural networks reading, you'll quickly understand that if the model is to be fast, it needs to be given a constrained list of characters we want it to recognize (instead of the whole e. g.
-Unicode set which would computationally even be unfeasible).
-Part of enabling that is creating a so-called `unicharset` file.
+If you've went through the neural networks reading, you'll quickly understand that if the model is to be fast, it needs to be given a constrained list of characters you want it to recognize.
+Trying to make it choose out the whole `Unicode` set would be computationally unfeasible.
+This is what the so-called `unicharset` file is for.
+It defines the set of graphemes along with providing info about their basic properties.

-While `Tesseract` comes with its own utility for doing so, I've found it very, very buggy (at least the last time I tried to use it - which was June 2018).
-I came up with my own Ruby script which works well enough:
+`Tesseract` does come with its own utility for compiling that file but I've found it very buggy.
+That's what it looked like the last time I tried it — which was June 2018.
+I came up with my own script in `Ruby` which compiles a very basic version of that file and is more than enough:

 ```ruby
 require "rubygems"